marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 |created_at | when the classification was made
 |subject_id | zooniverse subject_id (unique id per capture event)
 |capture_event_id | old capture_event_id as uploaded to zooniverse
-|retirement_reason | string defining the retirement reason as defined by Zooniverse
+|zooniverse_retirement_reason | string defining the retirement reason as defined by Zooniverse
 |season,site,roll,capture | internal id for season, site, roll and capture
 |filenames | image names, separated by ; if multiple (some are missing)
 |timestamps | image timestamps, separated by ; if multiple (some are missing)